Manual Index

 Once you get your dates the way you want them, you can enter as little or as much as you like in your search string.
 For example, the screenshot below is what was pulled up just by typing the letter "B" and pressing Go:

 Notice that the search display is divided by Clients vs Others.
 "Others" might be other People, Events, Groups or Users you've added to your PSYBooks app.
 It could also be other PSYBooks subscribers if you have a GOI or Group account.
 Client names are links, which go to the Edit Client form.
 The calendar icons are used to indicate which of the contacts have appointments on your calendar during the date range that was searched.
 In the screenshot, Bill Smith does not have any appointments during that time frame but everyone else does.
-Clicking a calendar icon by a person's name will show that contact's appointments that fall within the selected date range:
+Clicking a calendar icon by a person's name will show the appointments for that contact that fall within the selected date range:

 Any contact that has at least one phone number will also have the first phone number listed for that individual shown in the search results.
 Clicking the phone link will open a new row with a phone icon which allows you to call that person:

-- Add Appointment
+4. Add Appointment

 You can easily add appointments with your phone using PSYBooks Mobile.
 When you press the Add Appointment tool on the Calendar global nav, the form that opens looks like this: